A Guide to How Joule's Law of Electric Heating Works

 • tt is the period of time the current is flowing in the conductor in seconds (ss)

-To quickly calculate heat, current, or resistance without doing the algebra by hand, try out our Joule's Law Calculator.
+To quickly calculate heat, current, or resistance without doing the algebra by hand, try out Joule's Law Calculator.

-What Joule's Law Teaches Us
+What Joule's Heating Law Teaches Us

 Just by looking at Joule's Law, you may notice a few things: